 How to Apply Custom Logic to Unmerged Regions

-There are some situations where completely removing unmerged regions from the document during mail merge is not desired or results in the document looking incomplete.
+There are some situations where completely removing unmerged regions from the document during Mail Merge is not desired or results in the document looking incomplete.
 This can occur when the absence of input data should be displayed to the user in the form of a message instead of the region being completely removed.

 There are also times when the removal of the unused region on its own is not enough, for instance, if the region is preceded with a title or the region is contained in a table.
 If this region is unused then the title and table will still remain after the region is removed which will look out of place in the document.